jwijenbergh/nbuilder.deb/README.md

     http://localhost:3142/deb.debian.org/debian
 ```

-### Ubuntu 20.04 LTS
+### Ubuntu 20.04

-**NOTE**: on Debian 11, there is no key available to verify the Ubuntu
+**NOTE**: on Debian 11, there is no Ubuntu keyring available anymore to verify
-repository files so a warning will be printed.
-On Debian 10 you can install the
+the Ubuntu repository files so a warning will be printed.
+On Debian 10 you can
-`ubuntu-keyring` package.
+install the `ubuntu-keyring` package.
+If you are building for Ubuntu as well,
+it is recommended to use Ubuntu to build (all) of your packages.

 ```bash
 $ sudo sbuild-createchroot \